codeanywhere/documentation/src/docs/markdowns/editor/teams/invite-users-without-subscription.md

 # How to Invite Users Without a Subscription

-<code>First</code>, you have to buy a desired ammount of team account licenses.
+<code>First</code>, you have to buy a desired amount of team account licenses.
 You can find more information [here](/editor/teams/collaborate-as-a-team).

 Navigate to the <code>Team accounts</code> tab and click the <code>Add Team Member</code> button.